Updated: Oct 23

 4. Get Into the Habit of Journaling and Handwrite Your Entries

 Try and write regular entries.
 This way you can get the benefit of finding creative solutions when facing various problems throughout your life.
-I always recommend writing every day but even every second or third day is fine but make sure you get into the habit of journaling.
+I always recommend writing every day but even every second or third day is fine.

 The more you write the more effective the tool becomes.
 It’s also essential to try and handwrite your reflections.
 This has been proven to be the most effective way of linking you to your thoughts and feelings on a deeper level.